segmentationf4u1t/trae_telemetry_research/README.md

 - **Undocumented Behavior**: No clear disclosure of data collection practices
 - **Community Suppression**: Technical criticism met with censorship rather than engagement

+## Conclusions

 **Key Takeaways:**
-- Resource usage is 6x (2.1x v 2.0.2) higher than VSCode baseline (On par with Cursor in version 2.0.2)
 - Telemetry settings appear to be cosmetic rather than functional
+- Extensive data collection continues regardless of user preferences
 - Community feedback mechanisms are compromised by censorship
 - Data collection practices lack transparency and user control

 ---

 *This analysis was conducted in July 2025 using Trae IDE version PRE-2.0.2 and 2.0.2.
 Network traffic was captured using standard monitoring tools, and all findings are reproducible.
 Community members are encouraged to conduct their own testing and share results through appropriate channels.*

 While core of this research was written by hand, an LLM has rewritten it to fix broken english, grammar and enhance the verbal aspect of research.

 Discord: cryptux
 x (twitter): https://x.com/CookingCodes